mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 A widely known technique for avoiding centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.

-While effective at avoiding direct centralization and managing necessary centralization, federated protocols are still vulnerable to indirect centralization, and may exhibit platform centralization.

-The most prevalent (and successful) example of a federated Internet protocol is SMTP {{?RFC5321}}, as part of the e-mail suite of protocols.
-While e-mail uses DNS as the basis of naming (thus mitigating the centralisation of that function; see {{reuse}}), it still requires a way to route a message to a specific user based upon that name.
+For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that are necessarily centralized:

+1. Giving each user a globally unique address, and
+2. Routing messages to the user, even when they change network locations or are disconnected for long periods of time.

-E-mail attempts to mitigate this necessary centralization risk by defining an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
-By allowing anyone to deploy a MTA and rules for interconnecting them, the protocol's users avoid the need for a central router.
+E-mail reuses DNS to mitigating first risk (see {{reuse}}).
+To mitigate the second, it defines an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
+By allowing anyone to deploy a MTA and defining rules for interconnecting them, the protocol's users avoid the need for a single, central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
 Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby indirectly centralizing the protocol's operation (see {{indirect}}).

+This illustrates that while federation can be effective at avoiding direct centralization and managing necessary centralization, federated protocols are still vulnerable to indirect centralization, and may exhibit platform centralization.

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting 'instant messaging' and similar functionality.
-Again using DNS for naming, XMPP requires federation to facilitate rendezvous of users from different systems.
+Like e-mail, it reuses DNS for naming and requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
-Because federation is voluntary, some operators made a decision to attempt to capture their users into a single service, rather than provide the benefits of global interoperability.
+Because federation is voluntary, some operators made a decision to capture their users into a single service, rather than provide the benefits of global interoperability.

 The examples above show that federation can be a useful technique to avoid direct centralization, but on its own is not sufficient to avoid indirect centralization.
 If the value provided by a protocol can be captured by a single entity, they may use the protocol as a platform to obtain a 'winner take all' outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally 'tilt the table' towards a few operators of these protocols.